LessPainful/lesspainful.github.com/_posts/2012-02-25-Calabash-Android.md

 Calabash Android Architecture
 -----------------------------
-When a Calabash Android test is executed both your local computer and a device is involed.
-The device might an emulator or a actual physical device.
+When a Calabash Android test is executed both your local computer and a device is involved.
+The device might be an emulator or a actual physical device.
 It looks somethings like this:
 ![Calabash-iOS architecture](/img/CalabashAndroidArchitecture.png)